ecg-icas/icas/doc/next/_sources/reference/get-campaign-linkedads.rst.txt

    - ``application/sellside.campaign-linkedad-list-v1+json``

-This endpoint will return the linkedAds of the specified campaign.
+Returns the linkedAds of the specified campaign.
 A linkedAd (:ref:`Campaign Linked Ads <campaign-linked-ads>`) is the reference of an ad in a campaign, with possible overrides.
 A single linkedAd has the following response model structure:

 .. include:: ../examples/campaign-ad-response.rst